one-summers-day/MovieList/README.md

   - [ ] Add an extra clause to 2 to catch cases where there are no such react elements with the given movie name

+### Level 2

+- [ ] Make an input field using some HTML elements inside a react component.

+- [ ] Make the ADD button push user entries into an array, which is dynamically rendered using an iterator inside the ```App.render()``` method

+### Level 3

+- [ ] Modify the movieList element made in Level 0 such that it now contains a button toggle on the far right.

+- [ ] **Refactor movieListElement into a stateful component.**

+- [ ] Filter based on movieListElement state to display the appropriate list.

+### Level 4 / Level 5

+- This seems like overkill with the amount of time available, so skipping it for now